binaryage/totalspaces2-i18n/readme.md

 1. Read something about git version control system.
 Here is [the best place to start](http://git-scm.com/documentation).
 2. Get familiar with GitHub.
 They have also [nice docs](http://help.github.com).
 3. Create GitHub user and don't forget to [setup your local git](http://help.github.com/mac-set-up-git) so your commits are linked to your GitHub account.
-4. See how others are working on [TotalSpaces localization](http://github.com/binaryage/totalspaces2-i18n/network).
+4. See how others are working on [TotalSpaces2 localization](http://github.com/binaryage/totalspaces2-i18n/network).

 ## The Workflow

 ### Initial step

 1. [fork this project](http://help.github.com/fork-a-repo) on GitHub
-2. [clone your fork](http://help.github.com/remotes) (let's assume you have it in `~/totalspaces-i18n`)
+2. [clone your fork](http://help.github.com/remotes) (let's assume you have it in `~/totalspaces2-i18n`)
 3. make sure you have [installed latest TotalSpaces2](http://totalspaces.binaryage.com/changes2) version
 4. `cd ~/totalspaces2-i18n` and run `./bin/dev.sh langname` - where langname should be the two character language code from [ISO 639-1](http://en.wikipedia.org/wiki/List_of_ISO_639-1_codes)